 The urgency of a minute.
-The exquisiteness of a single breath.
+The fragility of a single breath.

-I consider the patients whom I could not save, those whose stillness haunteid me after they departed.
+I consider the patients whom I could not save, those whose stillness haunted me after they departed.
 I ache with the absence of them, souls into whose innermost spaces I plunged my hands, yet whose voices and memories I will never know.
-I consider them, and the profundity of each moment snaps into focus, its contours and nuances rising from the muddle as a mountain peak pierces through clouds.
+I consider them, and the profundity of each moment snaps into focus, its contours and nuances rising from the muddle, piercing through the mist.
 How precious, the seconds we are given.
 How awesome, the precise cadence of the heart.

 I hope to repose into the knowledge that yes, Lord, my times are in Your hands (Psalm 31:15), and to praise You for every tide, every tear, every ocean swell and beat of the heart.